cosmos/cosmos-sdk/docs/ics/ics-xxx-signed-messages.md

-# ICS XXX: Cosmos Signed Messages
+# ICS 030: Cosmos Signed Messages

 >TODO: Replace with valid ICS number and possibly move to new location.